 Giving students what they need to succeed

 Since Morse first brought the Fast ForWord program to Wyman Elementary, it has expanded to all three elementary schools, the middle school, and the junior high in Rolla Public Schools.
-Since then, other Missouri schools have implemented the Fast ForWord program as well.
+Since then, other Missouri schools have also implemented the Fast ForWord program.